-1 The employer may conclude an employment contract with the employee for a specified period, not being a period of probation.

-- 2 The initial fixed-term contract may be concluded for a period of not more than two years. - 3 With effect from the first day after the expiry of the maximum term of three years, including any intervals of no more than three months, the most recent employment contract shall be deemed to have been concluded for an indefinite period. - 4 The employer shall notify the employee in writing not later than two months before the expiry of the period for which the employment contract was concluded whether the employment contract shall end by operation of law, shall be extended or shall be followed by a contract of employment for an indefinite period.
+- The employer may enter into a contract of employment with the employee for a specified period, not being a period of probation. - The initial fixed-term contract may be concluded for a period of not more than two years. - With effect from the first day after the expiry of the maximum term of three years, including any intervals of not more than three months, the most recent employment contract shall be deemed to have been concluded for an indefinite period. - The employer shall notify the employee in writing no later than two months before the expiry of the period for which the employment contract was concluded whether the employment contract shall end by operation of law, shall be extended or shall be followed by a contract of employment for an indefinite period.